32-Hour Work Week

 Share 32-Hour Work Week on Facebook Share 32-Hour Work Week on Twitter Share 32-Hour Work Week on Linkedin Email 32-Hour Work Week link

-In the fall of 2023, San Juan County adopted a 32-hour work week (32HWW) to maintain fiscal health in the face of rising wage and inflation pressure, improve employee recruitment and retention to strengthen the workforce, and prioritize the well-being of islanders.
+In the fall of 2023, San Juan County adopted a 32-hour work week (32HWW) as a cost-saving measure to support the County’s fiscal health in the face of rising wage and inflation pressure.
+The schedule change has also supported employee recruitment and retention efforts and the well-being of islanders.

 The following County services remain: